xtie97/HNTS-MRG24-UWLAIR/README.md

   The DL models integrating prior information from pre-RT scans can significantly improve the performance.
 We also introduced **mask-aware attention modules** to leverage pre-RT GTV masks in mid-RT segmentation.

 - **Ensemble Approach**:
   Utilized an ensemble of 10 models for both tasks to improve robustness and overall performance.
+(Our model weights can be downloaded below)

 ## 📊 Results and Performance
    In the final testing phase: